BenPyle/BenPyle.github.io/nim/nim_explainer.md

 <details>
   <summary>Q1: Test your intuition.
 What is (1,3,1)?  </summary>
    N-Position, removing two from the second stack gets to a P-position.
-A single turn to an P-position means it is a P-position.
+A single turn to a P-position means it is an N-position.
 </details>

 Ok, that example wasn't so bad, but what if we get something more complicated, like (4,3,15)?